likelet/IDEA/README.md

 -------------
 FAQ
 -------------
-During the analysis procedure,  you may encounter the following question due to software or enviroment bugs; We summarized those questions and give some solution for bug fixing:
+During the analysis procedure,  you may encounter the following question due to software or enviroment bugs; We summarized those questions and give some solution for bug fixing:<br/>
 ***1. Several packages can not be installed with errors returned, how to fix this?***
-Answer: Yes, the R pakcages installation is indeed painful in some situation.
-Mostly you can restart your computer or change the network environment to go thought it easily; If problem still exist, please try to installing packages locally  or contacting authors for help;
+<dt>Answer<dt/>: Yes, the R pakcages installation is indeed painful in some situation.
+Mostly you can restart your computer or change the network environment to go thought it easily; If problem still exist, please try to installing packages locally  or contacting authors for help;<br/>
 ***2. "Error : unrecognized fields specified in html_dependency: attachment" while clicks the download report button***:<br/>
-Answer: This error is mainly caused by Rstudio version; you can fixed it by upgrading your RStudio to the latest version.
+<dt>Answer<dt/>: This error is mainly caused by Rstudio version; you can fixed it by upgrading your RStudio to the latest version.

 ### Designers:
 Jian Ren, renjian.sysu@gmail.com<br/>